takwas/blog-src/content/save-web-for-offline.md

 The most current version of HTTrack supports resumption of broken downloads.
 This is also built into wget, which is an old Linux tool.

 One issue I have observed with the latter, however, is that it doesn't seem to get the CSS style files accordingly; therefore, you may have aesthetic issues with it.
-This wasn't a problem I have had with HTTrack.
+I have not had this problem with HTTrack.

 HTTrack is multiplatform supported.
 There are versions for Android, Windows, and Linux, [downloadable here](http://www.httrack.com/page/2/)